 |S$2,000 for Clinical and X-ray Laboratory|

-Rikvin has help thousands of clients form their companies since 1995.
+Rikvin has helped thousands of clients form their companies since 1995.
 We can help you incorporate your company with ACRA in less than 24 hours.
 Our comprehensive corporate services can provide you with a customized service that includes application for pertinent licenses and permits that you require to set up your medical practice.